 And of course white outer garments demand white undergarments:

 This research inspired the three 'Dressed for Promenading' outfits in The Regency Wardrobe collection.
-The exhibition of The Regency Wardrobe collection has been postponed due to Coronavirus as soon as the collection has been shown more images of all the pieces willl be made visible on stephaniesmart.net
+The Regency Wardrobe will be exhibited at Firle Place, in May 2021.
+As soon as the collection has been shown more images of all the pieces will be made visible on stephaniesmart.net

 Arts Council England, The Textile Society and Great Art